 Members of the Common Knowledge Education Hub have access to the following four core services:Connection Service: The Hub connects over 650 education policymakers and professionals from across 53 Commonwealth countries through the Community of Practice, which is an email-based network.
 In addition to being connected virtually, members also have the opportunity to interact face-to-face during periodic meetings organised by the Commonwealth Secretariat.

 Consultation Service: Once connected through the Community mailgroup, members can query their peers for recommended knowledge resources, best practices, comment on draft research or policy papers, programmes and projects, and participate in virtual discussions or debates in a brainstorming format to identify insights and issues.
-Results of the query or contributions to discussions are then synthesized by the Facilitation Team, with supplementary desk research, into a knowledge product called “Discussion Summary” that is searchable and accessible through the Community Discussion page on the Hub website.
+Results of the query or contributions to discussions are then synthesised by the Facilitation Team, with supplementary desk research, into a knowledge product called “Discussion Summary” that is searchable and accessible through the Community Discussion page on the Hub website.

 Collection Service: Through this website, the Hub offers access to a curated collection of digital knowledge resources that include good practices, select publications, research, tools and guides, special reports, country report cards, as well as the “Discussion Summary,” which is a product of the Community of Practice.